What is the School Council?

 Year 2 - Alexis Monaghan and Daniel Elphick

 Year 3 - Gabriella Idoko and Jasper Goodwin

-Year 4 - Keisha Beverage and Ben Wright
+Year 4 - Keisha Beveridge and Ben Wright

-Year 6 - Amy Englebrecht, Gabriella Ogden, Robert Goodall and Euan Giordani
+Year 6 - Amy Engelbrecht, Gabriella Ogden, Robert Goodall and Euan Giordani